manikyaswathi/harp/README.md

   conda remove --name harp-env --all
   ./cleanup.sh
   ```
 This setup installs miniconda, CODAR Cheetah (https://github.com/CODARcode/cheetah), TensorFlow, psutil, pandas, and scikit-learn and configures the Harp framework.
-Follow the installation prompts to proceed with the setup.
-This installation takes 30-40 mins to finish the setup on Owens login-node.
+Please follow the installation prompts to go ahead with the setup.
+This installation takes 30-40 mins to finish the setup on Owens login node.
 #### Loading the HARP module on OSC
    ```bash
   module use $HOME/osc_apps/lmodfiles